Spring Cleaning Tips to Prevent Pest Infestations

 While ticks and bed bugs may seem similar at first, they behave very differently.
 Ticks are outdoor parasites that pose health risks, while bed bugs are indoor pests that cause nuisance infestations.
 Learning to spot the differences can help you take quick action—whether that’s removing a tick properly or calling Infinite Pest Solutions, we are here to help!

-Why Are Florida Pests More Active During Summer
+Why Are FL Pests More Active During Summer

 What You Need to Know